-In Key Stage One we deliver a consistent approach to phonics.
+In Reception Class and Key Stage One we deliver a consistent approach to phonics.
 We follow Read, Write Inc (RWI) specially adapted to our school.

-Every pupil in Key Stage One and EYFS works through the programme to help them decode (sound out) words that they read and spell.
+Every pupil in Reception Class and Key Stage One works through the programme to help them decode (sound out) words that they read and spell.
 Children are in ability groups based on the up to date information about how well they are doing.
 Videos are available to help parents help their child to practise their phonics at home.
 Reading is linked to understanding what they have read.
 Links are made between reading, writing and phonics through short writing activities.

 Using small group work, on a daily basis, allows staff to pin point any individuals who may need additional support in this area, including RWI Fresh Start intervention for those in KS2, planning intervention activities if needed.
 Teachers will always keep you informed if your child is having additional support.

-Reading schemes in Key Stage 1 and EYFS
+Reading schemes in Reception Class and Key Stage One

 Pupils have opportunity to choose their own book from reading schemes Spotlights, Rigby Star, Oxford Reading tree and Read Write Inc. The children are guided to choose each new book by staff and the books chosen will be linked to their current phonic level.
 As children progress and become more confident when reading, they are encouraged to choose their own reading book from outside a scheme, although a member of staff will always read with your children to check that it is appropriate for them.
 Your child will take home a RWI reading book and another reading for pleasure book to enjoy with you at home.